 Boarders are expected to attend all lessons independently.
-Please remember that boarders who are on a UKVI visa are sponsored on the understanding that they have high levels of attendance.
-MPW has a legal obligation to notify the UKVI if a sponsored student's attendance is poor and this could result in the student's visa being cancelled and them being forced to leave the country.
+Please remember that boarders who are on a student visa sponsored by MPW are expected to maintain 100% attendance.
+MPW has a legal obligation to notify UK Visas and Immigration (UKVI) if a sponsored student's attendance is poor.
+This could result in the student's visa being cancelled, them having to withdraw from the college and leave the country.

 Boarders should attend all lessons unless they are unwell.
-The College Nurse (or in their absence a House Parent) will decide whether a boarder is well enough to attend lessons.
-We will keep parents or educational guardians informed in such cases, but they should be aware that the College Nurse and our First-Aid-trained House Parents are best placed to make the decision on seeing a student in person as to whether or not they are well enough to attend lessons.
+The Boarding Nurse (or in their absence a Houseparent) will decide whether a boarder is well enough to attend lessons.
+We will keep parents or educational guardians informed in such cases, but they should be aware that the Boarding Nurse and our First-Aid-trained Houseparents are best placed to make the decision on seeing a student in person as to whether or not they are well enough to attend lessons.
 Prolonged or serious illness may result in a boarder returning home or living with their educational guardian for a period of time until they are well.
-Under these circumstances, the parent or guardian must keep in regular contact with the Vice Principal (Pastoral) to keep them updated on the situation.
+Under these circumstances, the parent or guardian must keep in regular contact with the Houseparents and Director of Studies to keep them updated on the situation.

-Boarders who know in advance that they will need to miss a lesson or other college commitment, should speak to their Director of Studies and one of the House Parents to explain the circumstance and get permission.
+Boarders who know in advance that they will need to miss a lesson or other college commitment, should speak to their Director of Studies and one of the Houseparents to explain the circumstance and get permission.

-Parents who wish to make arrangements such as booking flights that will result in their child departing before the end of term or arriving late must submit a formal request via REACH to the Director of Studies who will request approval from the Vice Principal (Pastoral).
+Parents who wish to make arrangements such as booking flights that will result in their child departing before the end of term or arriving late must submit a formal request via REACH for the Houseparents and to the Director of Studies who will request approval from the Vice Principal (Pastoral).
 It is not normal for permission for such requests to be granted to accommodate holiday plans.
-If parents remove their child without the permission of the college, the absence will be categorised as unauthorised and will result in sanctions being imposed.
+Leaving the college prior to the term end date and arriving late after school holidays will be deemed an unauthorised absences unless permission has been granted by the college in advance.